MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/sandboxes/live-sandboxes-creators.md

 ms.assetid: e7daf845-e6cb-4561-9dfa-7cfba882f494
 ---

-# Xbox Live sandboxes for Creators Program developers
+# Using Xbox Live sandboxes, for Creators

 In the [Xbox Live service configuration](xbox-live-service-configuration-creators.md) article, it was explained that you must configure information about your title in [Partner Center](https://partner.microsoft.com/dashboard).
 This information includes the stats, leaderboards, localization, and more.